 Chris has a law degree from the University of Western Australia.
 He is also a member of the Australian Insurance Law Association.

 Chris started his legal career as an article clerk with Jackson McDonald in 1995 and was admitted to their partnership in 2002.
 In 2003, Chris became a founding partner of Jarman McKenna—a boutique insurance law firm that merged with Sparke Helmore in March 2017.

-Chris is a keen cyclist and in late March will partake in his 6th consecutive Hawaiian Ride for Youth from Albany to Perth (700 km), on this occasion riding through the south west region of Western Australia and stopping at various schools along the way to talk to students about mental health.
+Chris is a keen cyclist and in March 2021 completed his 7th Hawaiian Ride for Youth from Albany to Perth (700 km), on this occasion riding through the south west region of Western Australia and stopping at various schools along the way to talk to students about mental health.
 The ride raises money for Youth Focus, an independent West Australian not-for-profit organisation working to stop youth suicide and helping young people aged 12 to 25 overcome issues associated with depression, anxiety, self-harm and suicidal thoughts.

 Off the bike, Chris enjoys spending time with his family, passionately following his beloved Fremantle Dockers and offsetting some of the kilometres ridden on his bike with some quality red wine.